ilianaportugal/Kickstarter-Analysis/README.md

 The purpose of this project is to analyze kickstarter campaigns in order to discover relationships between different factors involved in launching a campaign.
 This data set was used to perform an analysis to help a play reach their fundraising goal.
 Now that the play is close to reaching their goal amount, we are interested in analyzing campaign outcomes against different variables.
 We are primarily concerned with two factors: launch dates and funding goals.

 ## Analysis and Challenges
-Within this project I focused on analyzing campaign outcomes based on launch dates and funding goals, narrowing down on the parent category of theater and subcategory of plays, respectively
+In this project, I focused on analyzing campaign outcomes based on launch dates and funding goals, narrowing down on the parent category of theater and subcategory of plays, respectively

 ### Analysis of Outcomes Based on Launch Date
 To identify how the launch date affected outcomes I created a Pivot Table and Chart.
 In the Table, I filtered by ‘Parent Category’ and ‘Year’, used ‘Outcomes’ for columns as well as values. and ‘Date Created” for rows.
 The category of focus for this data is “Theater”, so I filtered to only display these values.
 I grouped the Rows by Months to make the data easier to read.
 I then created a Pivot Chart from this data to visualize the relationship between Launch Dates and Outcomes